 Dame Fiona Kidman DNZM OBE is one of New Zealand’s most celebrated writers and winner of numerous awards and fellowships for literature including a Chevalier de l’Ordre des Arts et des Lettres and a Chevalier of the French Legion of Honour.
 As a Katherine Mansfield fellow, she lived in Menton, France, in 2006 and travelled the country with a contingent of New Zealand writers promoting New Zealand literature.

 Dame Fiona is renowned as one of New Zealand’s foremost storytellers, having written over 30 books, including novels, short stories and poetry, and numerous television, film and radio dramas.
 She was created a Dame (DNZM) in 1998 in recognition of her contribution to literature.
-Her most recent publication is All the way to summer (2020).
+Her most recent publication is a memoir So Far, For Now (2022).
 Dame Fiona is a founding trustee of the Randell Cottage Writers Trust.

 Gordon Stewart trained as a lawyer and is now a professional company director and professional trustee.
 As well as his involvement as a trustee of the Randell Cottage Writers Trust, he is involved with Rotary, is chair of the Sisters of Compassion Group, and is co-chair of the Sacred Heart Cathedral Restoration Committee.
 Gordon has lived in the Cook Islands, and in Menton, France, and maintains close contact with that country.